onomatopoetica/foodlog/README.md

 * [Bundler.io](https://bundler.io/v2.3/man/bundle-install.1.html)
 * [RubyGuides - Documentation About Ruby Gems](https://www.rubyguides.com/2018/09/ruby-gems-gemfiles-bundler/)
 * [Rubocop - Formatter](https://www.mashupgarage.com/playbook/rails/rubocop.html) This resource covers recommended guidelines from the [Ruby Style Guide](https://github.com/rubocop/ruby-style-guide).
+* [The Rails Command Line](https://guides.rubyonrails.org/command_line.html) You can get a list of rails commands available to you, which will often depend on your current directory, by typing rails --help.

 #### Technologies used in this project include:
 * Ruby